-As a highly regarded New England free-lance musician, Mr. Spiridopoulos has performed with the Boston Ballet Orchestra, Boston Lyric Opera, Pro Arte Chamber Orchestra, Boston Modern Opera Project, Boston Landmarks Orchestra, Cantata Singers of Boston, Emmanuel Music, Hartford Symphony Orchestra, United States Coast Guard Band, and many others.
+As a highly regarded New England free-lance musician, Mr. Spiridopoulos has performed with the Boston Ballet Orchestra, Boston Lyric Opera, Pro Arte Chamber Orchestra, Boston Modern Opera Project, Boston Landmarks Orchestra, Cantata Singers of Boston, Emmanuel Music, Hartford Symphony Orchestra, United States Coast Guard Band, among many others.
 He has been a featured soloist with the Albany Symphony Orchestra, at the International Trumpet Association Conferences in Grand Rapids, MI (2013) and Hershey, PA (2017), Harvard University Summer Pops, Pioneer Valley Symphony Orchestra, Valley Winds, and the University of Massachusetts Orchestra, Wind Ensemble and Concert Bands.
-Mr. Spiridopoulos’s musical versatility crosses into performances with jazz and big bands, which have shared the stage with Branford Marsalis, Wynton Marsalis, Bernadette Peters, Max Roach, Mel Torme, the Jimmy Dorsey Band, and many others.
+Mr. Spiridopoulos’s musical versatility crosses into performances with jazz and big bands, sharing the stage with Branford Marsalis, Wynton Marsalis, Bernadette Peters, Max Roach, Mel Torme, the Jimmy Dorsey Band, and many more.

-Since his appointment to the University of Massachusetts Amherst in 2010, Mr. Spiridopoulos has amassed well over 1,000 live performances.
-Some of these performances have been solo recitals and master classes presented at universities and conservatories, such as: Yale University, Eastman School of Music, McGill University, University of North Texas, Texas Tech, Texas Christian University, Oklahoma City University, East Carolina University, Ithaca College, Boston University, University of New Hampshire, and many others.
+Since his appointment to the University of Massachusetts Amherst in 2010, Mr. Spiridopoulos has amassed over 1,500 live performances, which have included solo recitals and master classes presented at Yale University, Eastman School of Music, McGill University, University of North Texas, Texas Tech, Texas Christian University, Oklahoma City University, East Carolina University, Ithaca College, Boston University, and the University of New Hampshire.

-Since 2016, Mr. Spiridopoulos has served as adjudicator of the Burke & Bagley Prize Competition for Brass Quintet.
-Mr. Spiridopoulos writes peer reviews of commercially released CD recordings for the International Trombone Association Journal.
-He has recorded for Naxos Records, Albany Records, Arsis Audio, Koch Int’L Classics, the CORO label, Boston Brass Series, Mark Records, and Capstone Records.
+Since 2016, Mr. Spiridopoulos has served as an international adjudicator of the Burke & Bagley Prize Competition for Brass Quintet.
+He writes peer reviews of commercially released CD recordings for the International Trombone Association Journal, and has recorded for Naxos Records, Albany Records, Arsis Audio, Koch Int’L Classics, the CORO label, Boston Brass Series, Mark Records, and Capstone Records.

 A native of Vienna, Virginia, Spiridopoulos studied with Milton Stevens and Lindsey Smith before studying with Curtis Olsen and Philip Sinder at Michigan State University, where he earned his Bachelor of Music.
 While at MSU, he was a proud member of the Spartan Marching Band.
 He earned his Master of Music from Boston University, studying with Ronald Barron and Scott Hartman.